Casualty 1900s: Medicine as portrayed in Casualty 1900s

 Casualty 1900s portrays the use of early anesthesia, predominately chloroform and ether, the first standardised use of spinal anesthesia, and the growing need for trained anesthetists.
 No electronic equipment means doctors have to physically check a patient's pulse during surgery.
 CPR is largely based on the Silvester Method in which a patient's arms are raised above their head and then back down in an effort to stimulate muscles.

 With penicillin still undiscovered, infections such as Erysipelas are largely incurable.
 Emphasis is placed on keeping wards and operating theatres clean.

 The effectiveness of the anti-streptococcus serum that cures Ethel's scarlet fever was reported in the Journal of the American Medical Association in 1897.

 The hospital is shown to have an X-ray room complete with X-ray machine.
 At the time protection against radiation emitted from such a machine was inadequate, little more than a thick pair of gloves was standard.
-Earnest Wilson, portrayed by Jason Watkins, was one of Britain's first radiologists and is shown with burns to both hands due to the unsafe levels with which he must work.
+Ernest Wilson, portrayed by Jason Watkins, was one of Britain's first radiologists and is shown with burns to both hands due to the unsafe levels with which he must work.

 Nurse Bennett's dream of becoming a doctor meant facing a challenge, but not an impossibility.
 Elizabeth Garrett Anderson, the first woman in Great Britain to graduate from medical school, began to practice in 1865.
 The London School of Medicine for Women was founded in 1874.